earthly/website/blog/_posts/2021-12-14-golang-http.md

 var ErrIdNotFound = fmt.Errorf("Id not found")
 ~~~

-Now I just need to hook this up to the HTTP server and do the JSON serialization.
+Now I just need to hook this up to the HTTP server and serialize the JSON.

 ### Updating The HTTP Server and Routing

-At this point I think it makes sense to take my HTTP server code out of main and move it to it's own file.
-I also am going to create a struct for my `httpServer` and give it an 'Activities` field to hold onto its state.
+At this point, it makes sense to take my HTTP server code out of main and move it to its own file.
+I will also create a struct for my `httpServer` and give it an 'Activities` field to hold onto its state.

 ~~~{.go caption="internal/server/http.go"}
 package server